nakulmitra/java-tutorial/object-oriented-programming/abstract/AbstractClasses.md

 ## When to Use Abstract Classes
 Use an abstract class when:
-* You want to provide common behavior (using concrete methods) and enforce that certain methods must be implemented (using abstract methods).
+* We want to provide common behavior (using concrete methods) and enforce that certain methods must be implemented (using abstract methods).
 * The classes extending the abstract class share a strong hierarchical relationship.
 * We need to share state (fields) among the classes.

 ## Best Practices for Using Abstract Classes
-* `Design for abstraction:` Only create abstract classes when you have a strong reason to define shared behavior among a group of related classes.
+* `Design for abstraction:` Only create abstract classes when we have a strong reason to define shared behavior among a group of related classes.
 * `Use abstract classes to model hierarchical relationships:` Abstract classes work best when there is a clear "is-a" relationship between the parent and child classes.
-* `Leverage constructors in abstract classes:` You can use constructors in abstract classes to initialize common properties for subclasses.
+* `Leverage constructors in abstract classes:` We can use constructors in abstract classes to initialize common properties for subclasses.
 * `Avoid overusing abstract classes:` In some cases, interfaces may provide a more flexible and modular design compared to abstract classes.

 ## Conclusion